-Fall 2020 Session:
+Fall 2020 Online Session:

-***Please note that this course can be customized to your organization’s needs and can be delivered onsite or at the Ron Joyce Centre in Burlington.
+This course can be customized to your organization’s needs and can be delivered online, onsite or at the Ron Joyce Centre in Burlington.
 For more information, click here.

 Sid Ridgley, is an enterprise development professional and advisor who provides insights, guidance and practical tips & hints to leaders in their pursuit of creating operationally effective ideal places to work and to do business with.
 With multi-year experience and an extensive range of clients, he has developed a strong reputation for being both a strategist and pragmatist as it relates to Customer Satisfaction, Sales, People Development & Engagement, Culture Transformation, Leadership Development and in Leading Change in organizations.
 He gets paid for, and earns his clients’ loyalty by, simplifying the complexities of people and organization development.